pybamm-team/PyBaMM/README.md

 the finite element method is only implemented for a small number of submodels in PyBaMM (for example, see the [current collector submodel](https://github.com/pybamm-team/PyBaMM/blob/master/pybamm/models/submodels/current_collector.py)).

+Note that scikit-fem requires Python 3.6+.
 To install scikit-fem, on the command-line type:

 ```bash
 pip install scikit-fem